B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Bit Hubs/Home Page.md

 ![6870545e71bc06d925988660a0fc61d5.gif|1080px](/img/user/_Bit%20Lab%20Organisation/Images/6870545e71bc06d925988660a0fc61d5.gif)

+# Looking for updates on my games?

+**Check out the devlog section** for any updates on the games I'm currently working on.
+Many of them have **in-depth technical explanations** of how I went about building a particular feature as well as **resources to build something similar.**

+I'm currently working on #void-serpent so click on the tag to find info related to the game.

 # Want to help?

 I (and anyone willing to join me on my torturous quest) will try to cover a range of topics in game development and adjacent fields.
 I would be more than **open to contributions from individuals from any part of the game dev community**, be it Gameplay Testers, QA folks, YouTube Dev Loggers, AAA Veterans or even a hobbyist who just likes to join game jams. **Everyone is welcome!**